TuringLang/IRTracker.jl/background.md

 - S. Peyton Jones, “Automatic differentiation for dummies,” presented at the IC Colloquium, EPFL, 22-Jan-2019.
 - C. Elliott, “The simple essence of automatic differentiation,” arXiv:1804.00746 [cs], Apr.
 2018.

+The talk and the paper present AD in a purely functional, strongly typed concept with a category theoretic background (to show, as usual, that the trivial is trivially trivial :))

 - B. A. Pearlmutter, “Reverse-Mode AD in a Functional Framework: Lambda the Ultimate Backpropagator,” ACM Transactions on Programming Languages and Systems, p.
 35.

+Quite mathematical presentation of AD and description of the source-to-source transformations used in VLAD/Stalin∇.